 Airplane Wreck, 1986

-My dad grew up in Rhode Island and Brooklyn, and moved to Pittsburgh in the late 50s to work as a research chemist for Westinghouse, a job he held for 40 years.
+My dad grew up in Rhode Island and Brooklyn, and moved to Pittsburgh in the late 50s to work as a research chemist for Westinghouse, a job he held for 35 years.
 When a kid talks about his father, he starts with this kind of broad brush story.
-But the really defining things are most often found a little deeper down, in what the old man did in his spare time—the interests, hobbies, fascinations.
+But the really defining things are more often found a little deeper down, in what the old man did in his spare time—the interests, hobbies, fascinations.
 From kooky fixations to more high minded pursuits, and everything in between.
 These are the things that remain larger than life in the minds of the kids.

 So it was with my dad.
 In his history, there’s hiking, skiing, canoeing, home wine making, and being an extra in local opera productions.
 And then there is also flying.
 For much of our childhood, this was his signature hobby.
 As early as I can remember, the man was fascinated with flight.
 I couldn’t have been more than four or five, and he would take me out to the Allegheny County Airport to watch the small planes take off and land.
 We’d be out on the edge of the tarmac, behind a low iron fence, watching...over and over again.
 His interest actually began much earlier, as a boy growing up in Brooklyn.
 He would build gas-powered model airplanes and fly them in the neighborhood.